michael2012z/BitBible/markdown/KJV/files/Ps.md

 7. That they might set their hope in God, and not forget the works of God, but keep his commandments:

-8. And might not be as their fathers, a stubborn and rebellious generation; a generation that set not their heart aright, and whose spirit was not stedfast with God.that…: Heb. that prepared not their heart
+8. And might not be as their fathers, a stubborn and rebellious generation; a generation that set not their heart aright, and whose spirit was not stedfast with God.

-9. The children of Ephraim, being armed, and carrying bows, turned back in the day of battle.carrying: Heb. throwing forth
+9. The children of Ephraim, being armed, and carrying bows, turned back in the day of battle.

 10. They kept not the covenant of God, and refused to walk in his law;